-While the original designer of the garden is unknown, the architect Andrea Moroni was deeply involved in its construction.
-The design of the garden was influenced by the trapezoidal shape of the land on which it stands.
-The garden is actually circular within which a square is located.
-The square is again divided into four small squares by cross paths.
+The original designer of the University of Padua botanical garden is unknown.
+We only know that the architect Andrea Moroni was deeply involved in its construction.
+The trapezoidal shape of the land on which the garden stands influenced the design of the garden.
+The shape is actually circular with a square is located in it.
+The square is also divided into four smaller squares with crossing paths.

-The four smaller squares are known as tiers, since they were originally higher than the paths and were used as flower beds.
-In later years the design and architecture of the garden has changed considerably, but the main configuration has remained the same.
+The four smaller squares are known as tiers since they were originally higher than the paths and were used as flower beds.
+In later years the architecture of the garden went through several changes, however, the main configuration remained the same.

 The Botanical Garden of Padua has a large collection of various plant species that have peculiar characteristics.
-These plants are grown in the greenhouse of the garden or, because of a shortage of greenhosues, outside in the open air.
-There are more than 6,000 different types of plants that can be seen in the garden today.
-These plants have been arranged according to their historical, environmental, and ecological categories as well as by various other standards.
+These plants grow in the greenhouse or, because of a shortage of greenhouses, outside in the open air.
+There are more than 6,000 different types of plants in the garden today.
+Their historical, environmental, and ecological categories as well as various other standards influence the arrangement.

-In additional to important medicinal plants, the garden also has a large collection of poisonous plants, set up for educational purposes.
-Some of these can also be found in the medicinal plants section, since small quantities can also generally be used for treating diseases and illnesses.
+In addition to important medicinal plants, the garden also has a large collection of poisonous plants, for educational purposes.
+Visitors can find some of these in the medicinal plant section since small quantities can be used for treating diseases.

 The Environments and the Habitats

-The most noteworthy aspect of the botanical garden is that the plants are kept in their natural environments and habitats.
-The fresh water habitat in the garden has a collection of water plants that are grown inside tanks.
-The Alpine garden habitat has been designed to have a climate the same as the one found in the Alps.
+The most noteworthy aspect of the University of Padua botanical garden is that the plants are kept in their natural environments and habitats.
+The freshwater habitat in the garden has a collection of water plants that grow inside tanks.
+The Alpine garden has the same climate as the one in the Alps.